JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 35. Eg. the history of capitalist accumulation (chapters 26-33) that concludes Marx, *Capital*, 1:873–940.

-36. JM Bernstein, “Introduction,” Hegel’s Phenomenology of Spirit, Lecture, September 6, 2006.
+36. JM Bernstein, “Introduction,” Lecture, *Hegel’s Phenomenology of Spirit*, The New School, September 6, 2006.

-37. The more accurate (and now standard) translation of the quotation is “the owl of Minerva begins its flight only with the onset of dusk.”
-I have modified it simply to stay closer to its more common usage, which sounds less awkward and actually captures the meaning of the phrase better.
-GWF Hegel, *Elements of the Philosophy of Right*, ed.
+37. GWF Hegel, *Elements of the Philosophy of Right*, ed.
 Allen W. Wood, trans.
 H. B. Nisbet, Revised Edition (Cambridge University Press, 1991), 23.
+The more accurate (and now standard) translation of the quotation is “the owl of Minerva begins its flight only with the onset of dusk.”
+I have modified it simply to stay closer to its more common usage, which sounds less awkward and captures the meaning of the phrase better.

 38. Rose, *Mourning Becomes the Law*, 69.

 39. Walter Benjamin, “On the Concept of History,” in *Selected Writings*, trans.
-Harry Zohn, vol. 04, 1938–40 (Belknap Press, 2004), 390.
+Harry Zohn, Vol. 4 (Belknap Press, 2004), 390.

 40. Amy Lynn Wlodarski, “The Testimonial Aesthetics of Different Trains,” *Journal of the American Musicological Society* 63:01 (April 1, 2010): 99–141.